-9. Standing Exercises Use chair for support, lock knee, lift leg to side and then lift to back.
+9. Standing Exercises

+Use chair for support, lock knee, lift leg to side and then lift to back.
 Repeat 10 times, do 3 sets.
-Stan knee do 3 beyo to do

 10. Squat

 Stand with feet shoulder width apart.
 Bend knees as far as comfortable.
 Repeat 10 times, do 3 sets.
 Make sure your knees don't bend beyond your toes.
 (This example is what not to do).